filoxo/react-profile/2-COMPONENTS.md

 ## Create your first component

-Let us know open `App.js` in order to declare our first component.
+Let us now open `App.js` in order to declare our first component.

 1. First, we need to import React to be able to use it in this file, as well as a child method called Component.
 The braces around Component are an ES6 feature.
 This allows us to pull in the Component module directly, so its a shorthand for `React.Component`.
-This is simply to reduce the amount of characters you'd type.
+This is called [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) and is an ES6 feature.
+We're using it here simply to reduce the amount of characters you'd type.
-We are also pulling in the `render`

         import React, { Component } from 'react';